 - They have been actively captioning their photos with #QuestForSix for quite some time now

 - They're moving things forward with a contest and a dedicated web-page incentivizing User Generated Content

 - They have created a second page to feature this Content

 That's what we call pushing the envelope and federating your community.
 After the PAT try, the 49ers now lead 10 to 0.
 A honorable mention goes to the Ravens for not giving up.
 They reacted by promoting their own hashtag on their page:

 As far as we can tell, that was their only response, with no dedicated page or contest in sight.
 Not exactly the fireworks we'd expect them to pull off, but a valiant safety score for 2 points, and Raven's saving grace.

 10-2 is the end score, The 49ers win the Instagram Superbowl!
 We're curious to see how things go on Sunday.
 Not only on the field, but on social media as well.
 Instagram might even break its activity record, set on Thanksgiving 2012.
 What do you think?

-I'm part of the Community team at Nitrogram, the first marketing and social engagement platformfor professionals on Instagram.
+I lead content at Nitrogram: the Instagram marketing and analytics platform.
 I am passionate about how social media changes the way brands address their customers and interact with them.
-I write about Instagram marketing and the ways brands can harness the power of photos.
+I love writing about Instagram marketing and the ways brands can harness the power of photos.

 Other Posts by Thibaut Davoult